esbgkannan/GT-CNN/README.md

 ## Complete Pipeline:

-The model is trained and tested with two NVIDIA 2080Ti graph cards.
-If you don't have gpu, calculate reconstruction errors will take approximately an hour.
-Please feel free to use precomputed RE values from dataset folder to booster the process.
+Note: The model is trained and tested with two NVIDIA 2080Ti graph cards.
+If you don't have a gpu, calculating reconstruction errors can take approximately up to an hour.
+Please feel free to use precomputed RE values from the datasets folder to save this computational time instead.

 ### Step1: Sequence collection

-Collect related sequences for any family, group you want to analyze.
-Sequences purged with a sequence similarity of 60-95%.
+Collect related sequences for any family or group you want to analyze.
+Sequences can ideally be purged with a sequence similarity of 60-95%.
 Edit sequence IDs in format (>Family(GT2-A)|UniqueID|TaxInfo)

 ### Step2: Secondary structure prediction
 - Done using NetsurfP2.0[link](http://www.cbs.dtu.dk/services/NetSurfP/).
 Generates a csv file with the predictions for all sequences.
-- Note: any other SOTA SS predictor also works as long as the output csv file is formated with such columns: ["Name", "fold", "family", "q3seq", "rawseq"]
+- Note: any other SOTA SS predictor also works as long as the output csv file is formated with such columns: ["Name", "fold", "family", "q3seq", "rawseq"] where q3seq column should have the string of predicted secondary structures with C: Coils, H: Helix and E: Beta sheets and the rawseq column should have the primary sequence of the exact length as the string in q3seq column.

 ### Step3: Preprocessing
 - Notebook: [1-Preprocessing.ipynb](./Codes/1-Preprocessing.ipynb)
 - This notebook is mainly for:
-1. Domain and sequence length based filtering, in our work, based on statistical analysis, we select 798 as our cutting threshold and padding length
+1. Domain and sequence length based filtering.
+For the GTs, based on statistical analysis of domain lengths, we select 798 as our threshold for maximum sequence and padding length.
+Any sequences longer than this should be trimmed to less than or equal to 798 amino acids.
+This can be done to include only the GT domain and remove other confounding domains with elaborate secondary structures.
-2. Sequence paddings, this is mainly for CNN model to process.
+2. Adding the sequence paddings to make all sequences of 798 aa length, which is mainly for the CNN model to process the input as a single matrix.

 ### Step4: CNN-Attention model training (requires GPU)
 - Notebook: [2-CNNAttention.ipynb](./Codes/2-CNNAttention.ipynb)
 - This notebook is for training the CNN-Attention model using outputs generated from preprocessing steps.
-- The pretrained model is made available and dataset is available upon request.
+- The pretrained model is made available and the training datasets are available upon request.

 ### Step5: Autoencoder models training (requires GPU)
 - Notebook: [3-CNNAutoencoder-all.ipynb](./Codes/3-CNNAutoencoder-all.ipynb) and [4-CNNAutoencoder-sub.ipynb](./Codes/4-CNNAutoencoder-sub.ipynb)
 - This notebook is for training the autoencoder model using locked features generated from the CNN model.
-- The pretrained models are made available and dataset is available upon request.
+- The pretrained models are made available and related datasets are available upon request.

 ### Step6: Generate all GT level Reconstruction Error (recommend GPU)
 - Notebook: [5-RE_FAS_calculations.ipynb](./Codes/5-RE_FAS_calculations.ipynb)